 Saving for college early on can be very beneficial in the long run.
 You can avoid the hassle of applying for student aid and paying back loans, if you already have money saved to cover the costs.

 - 529 College Savings Plans and Coverdell Education Savings Accounts are designed to help families save for higher education costs.

 When it comes to paying for college, begin by looking in to federal financial aid.

-The U.S. Department of Education provides information about what types of federal aid could be available to you, eligibility requirements, how to apply, and can help find the right college for you.
+- Federal Student Aid – The U.S. Department of Education provides information about what types of federal aid could be available to you, eligibility requirements and how to apply

-Already familiar with your federal student aid options?
-FAFSA can help you fast track application process or re-filing if you are a returning student.
+- FAFSA – Already familiar with your federal student aid options?
+FAFSA’s website can help you fast track application process or re-filing if you are a returning student.